-Pricing Supplement No. dated April [], 2016
+Pricing Supplement dated January [], 2018

-The Capped Buffered Enhanced Participation Notes, Series A Linked to the MSCI EAFE® Index Due [•] (the notes) offered hereunder are unsubordinated and unsecured obligations of The Bank of Nova Scotia (the Bank) and are subject to investment risks including possible loss of the principal amount invested due to the negative performance of the reference asset and the credit risk of The Bank of Nova Scotia.
-As used in this pricing supplement, the Bank, we, us or our refers to The Bank of Nova Scotia.
-The notes will not be listed on a U.S. securities exchange or automated quotation system.
+The Capped Buffered Enhanced Participation Notes Linked to the MSCI EAFE® Index Due [1] (the "notes") offered hereunder are unsubordinated and unsecured obligations of The Bank of Nova Scotia (the "Bank") and are subject to investment risks including possible loss of the principal amount invested due to the negative performance of the reference asset and the credit risk of The Bank of Nova Scotia.
+As used in this pricing supplement, the "Bank," "we," "us" or "our" refers to The Bank of Nova Scotia.
+The notes will not be listed on any U.S. securities exchange or automated quotation system.